bPavan16/bPavan16/README.md

-# 💫 Hey!!
+# Hey!!
 This is Pavan
-### "Embracing curiosity and exploring new horizons by experimenting with fresh ideas, learning new skills, and pushing boundaries to uncover exciting possibilities."

 ---